-For additional information on zoning by-laws, access the Ministry of Municipal Affairs and Housing’s Citizen’s Guide to Zoning By-Laws.
+For additional information on zoning by-laws, access the Ministry of Municipal Affairs and Housing’s Citizen’s Guide to Zoning By-laws.

 A zoning amendment is a process in which a property owner can apply to add or change a use on their land.
 All zoning amendments must be in conformity with the Official Plan.
 Zoning Amendments are decided by Council, and are subject to a Public Meeting.
 Before filling out a zoning amendment application, it is advisable to meet with Township Staff.
-For more information on the zoning amendment process click on the image below.

 A garden suite is a temporary allowable use for an additional accessory dwelling unit on a property on which a residential dwelling already exists.
 Garden suites are enacted as a temporary by-law (for a maximum of 20 years under the Planning Act), and are therefore subjected to a zoning amendment.